Join LTSA’s BC Property Connect pilot

 Discriminating Covenants

 LTSA supports efforts to address discriminating covenants in land title records and is continuing to amend discriminating language in accordance with current legislation.
 With over 100 million records in paper and microfilm format, the effort to find and strike discriminating covenants is ongoing.
 Along with work to digitize historic records, LTSA is continuing to focus on extracting the highest quality text possible from digitized documents so that emerging artificial intelligence models can more easily assist in finding any remaining unaltered discriminating covenants.
-LTSA has recently completed a year-long project to remove discriminatory language from over 250 Crown grants that were issued in the early 1900s.
-Although legislation made such discriminatory provisions null and void long ago, the Surveyor General has issued declarations under s.52 of the Land Act to cancel the discriminatory terms and strike the text in the original documents.

 Quality Assurance Program

-To ensure the accuracy and integrity of the land title register, the Director of Land Titles continued activities related to a Quality Assurance Program to maintain the accuracy of information and support continued customer trust and confidence in the register.
+To ensure accuracy and integrity of the land title register, the Director of Land Titles continued activities related to a Quality Assurance Program to maintain the accuracy of information and support continued customer trust and confidence in the register.

 Surveyor General

-The Surveyor General staff provided significant support to the Province including work related to agreements signed with First Nations across BC, developing a plan to guide the restoration of property boundaries after a natural disaster, and working with the Alberta-BC Boundary Commission to maintain monumentation along the border.
+The Surveyor General operations staff provided significant support to the Province including work related to agreements signed with First Nations across BC, developing a plan to guide the restoration of property boundaries after a natural disaster, and working with the Alberta-BC Boundary Commission to maintain monumentation along the border.
 Further work by the Surveyor General was completed to modernize the Survey Framework and transition to modern datums.